MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+**2025-04-01 - BATMAN** - The whole game has now been disassembled and reversed so that every level can be built and executed from within VSCode.
+There are the following issues to correct.
+  - Title Screen (minor bugs to fix)
+  - Level 5 Cathedral (Music & SFX not fully working in game yet)

+**2025-04-01 - Level 3** - The Level now builds and runs from within VSCode with music and SFX.

 **2025-03-29 - Level 3** - The GFX Glitches are now fixed and the level is playable.